 - Place chops on top grill grate.
 Cook for 8-10 minutes, flip and cook an additional 8-10 minutes, or until pork reaches an internal temperature of 145 degrees.

-- Remove pork from grill and allow meat to rest for 5 minutes.
+- Remove pork from the grill and allow the meat to rest for 5 minutes.

 - Serve with apple compote and enjoy!